mjaddis/rdss-message-api-specification/README.md

     def __store_sequence_number_for_shard(self, shard_id, sequence_number):
         # Store the Sequence Number against the Shard ID
 ```
+*Note:*

+- *This example does not account for resharding (i.e. splitting and merging Shards).
+Such behaviour will change the state of the Stream, something which clients need to accommodate.*
+- *This example does not implement threading.
+It is expected that the polling of each Shard takes place in its own thread, so that each Shard can be operated upon in parallel.*

 This behaviour is described in more detail in the [Metadata Read](#metadata-read) sequence diagram.